NNN lease: NNN lease

 Investors can benefit from NNN lease properties in a variety of ways.
 In NNN leases, tenants take on the responsibility of major expenses, such as HVAC and roof repairs, keeping the operation cost lower for the landlord.
 Typically, NNN leases have lower rent per square foot rates which increases the tenant pool when a landlord is ready to lease the property.
 For specific tenants, landlords will frequently modify leases allowing for greater flexibility and higher tenant retention.

 Absolute net lease

 Most investors in today's net lease market prefer an investment that is truly passive; therefore, an absolute net lease is a requirement for many of these investors.
 Investors prefer to hold these assets long-term, which means there is likely some wear and tear maintenance, as well as a roof that will need to be replaced at some point.
 With an absolute net lease in, the risk of expenses associated with building maintenance shifts solely to the tenant, allowing the landlord to receive a 100% passive investment.

 NNN 1031 exchange

 In its simplest form, a 1031 exchange is a tax deferral strategy for real estate transactions in which a property owner or investor sells one property and purchases another within a specific time frame.
 The transaction, however, must qualify as a "like kind" exchange.

-Common misconceptions

-A "bondable NNN lease", the most extreme form of a NNN lease investment, is often used incorrectly in the net lease industry when referring to NNN properties which are merely occupied by investment-grade tenants.
-The tenant's credit rating is a crucial factor which the lender takes into account in their decision to lend on a property and under what terms; however, it is not the characteristic which distinguishes a bondable triple net from a standard triple net lease investment.
-When evaluating the value of the tenant's credit, most brokers and lenders base their analysis on the credit rating garnered by one of the major credit agencies (Moody's, Standard & Poor's, Dun & Bradstreet).
-Though these ratings are important, they do not always paint the most accurate picture of a company's overall performance and future viability.
-Some brokers offer the services of an in-house stockbroker to analyze the credit tenant's financials and stock performance when the tenant is publicly traded.
-A great deal can be learned by examining the credit tenant's stock performance in comparison to other industry competitors.
-Other readily available metrics, such as P/E ratio, PEG ratio, and debt-to-equity ratio can be indicators of a credit tenant's financial health.